Quasiparticle cooling algorithms for quantum many-body state preparation: Introduction

 One of the central challenges for quantum simulation is to find reliable algorithms to prepare desired entangled quantum many-body states.
 In particular, preparing low-energy states of a given {many-body} Hamiltonian is an essential task for probing quantum dynamics, modeling correlated quantum materials, and for quantum chemistry applications of quantum computers~\cite{lanyon2010towards,kandala2017hardware,bauer2020quantum,google2020hartree}.
 Classical tasks such as high-dimensional optimization problems can also be formulated in terms of finding ground states of appropriate Hamiltonians~\cite{finnila1994quantum, farhi2001quantum}.
 A number of quantum algorithms for preparing ground states of many-body Hamiltonians have been proposed~\cite{KitaevQPEArxiv1995,AbramsLloydPRL1999,farhi2000quantum,PoulinWocjanPRL2009,BoixoKnillSommaPhaseRandomization2009,GeCiracStatePreparationJMP2019}.

-Two important classes of low-energy state-preparation protocols employed in experiments with noisy intermediate-scale quantum (NISQ) devices~\cite{preskill2018quantum} are: (i) {\it adiabatic} protocols~\cite{farhi2000quantum, albash2018adiabatic}, which rely on the adiabatic theorem and a slow variation of Hamiltonian parameters, and have been widely used in analogue quantum simulators such as ultracold atoms~\cite{Greiner2002Nature,Simon2011Nature} and Rydberg atom arrays~\cite{Semeghini2021Science,Scholl2021Nature}; (ii) {\it variational} methods~\cite{cerezo2021variational, TILLY2022PR, fedorov2022vqe}, suitable for digital quantum simulators, in which the target state is prepared by applying a variational quantum circuit to a simple initial state (e.g. a product state).
+Two important classes of low-energy state-preparation protocols employed in experiments with noisy intermediate-scale quantum (NISQ)~\cite{preskill2018quantum} devices are: (i) {\it adiabatic} protocols~\cite{farhi2000quantum, albash2018adiabatic}, which rely on the adiabatic theorem and a slow variation of Hamiltonian parameters, and have been widely used in analogue quantum simulators such as ultracold atoms~\cite{Greiner2002Nature,Simon2011Nature} and Rydberg atom arrays~\cite{Semeghini2021Science,Scholl2021Nature}; (ii) {\it variational} methods~\cite{cerezo2021variational, TILLY2022PR, fedorov2022vqe}, suitable for digital quantum simulators, in which the target state is prepared by applying a variational quantum circuit to a simple initial state (e.g. a product state).

-The unitary state-preparation protocols on NISQ processors are hindered by the presence of intrinsic decoherence.
-Such protocols have no native mechanism to remove excitations, so decoherence will eventually thermalize the system to a trivial state, e.g. a fully mixed state.
+Unfortunately, unitary state-preparation protocols on NISQ processors are hindered by the presence of intrinsic decoherence.
+For example, superconducting qubits are subject to dephasing and decay processes, which introduce unwanted excitations to the system.
+Such protocols have no native mechanism to remove these excitations, so decoherence will eventually thermalize the system to a trivial state, e.g. a fully mixed state.
 This restricts the size of feasible circuits and limits the duration for which a quantum state can be stored on the device \cite{RevModPhys.94.015004, louvet2023gono}.
 Further, using variational circuits to prepare complex quantum states may be challenging due to flat optimization landscapes (`barren plateaus')~\cite{mcclean2018barren, Wang2021NatCom, Sack2022PRXQ}.

 A fundamentally different approach is to prepare many-body states as steady states of engineered dissipative evolution~\cite{TehralDiVincenzoPRA2000}.
 Because the dissipation directly competes with the decoherence effects, such state preparation methods can partially overcome the difficulties posed by noise.
 However, understanding which class of experimentally realisable dissipators can give rise to interesting quantum correlated steady states is a highly non-trivial question that has attracted much historic and recent interest \cite{davies1974markovian, Kraus2008, Diehl2008, Verstraete:2009vj, roy2020measurement, kastoryano2016quantum, chen2023quantum}.
 In particular, specific protocols that involve {\it local} engineered dissipation for frustration-free Hamiltonians (a restricted but important class of models) have been proposed and implemented experimentally in few-qubit systems of trapped ions and superconducting qubits~\cite{Barreiro2011,Wineland2013,Devoret:2013ve}.